-A Level: Assessment - 3 examinations based on the modules below of Religion Philosophy ancient philosophical influences, arguments about the existence or non-existence of God, the nature and impact of religious experience, the challenge for religious beliefs and the problem of evil, the nature of soul, mind and body, the possibility of life after death, ideas about the nature of God, issues in religious language.
+- A Level: Assessment 3 examinations based on the modules below - Module 1: Philosophy of Religion ancient philosophical influences, arguments about the existence or non-existence of God, the nature and impact of religious experience, the challenge for religious beliefs and the problem of evil. the nature of soul, mind and body, the possibility of life after death, ideas about the nature of God, issues in religious language.
+(2 hours written paper, 33.3% of the total A Level) - Module 2: Religion and Ethics Normative ethical theories, the application of ethical theory to two contemporary issues of importance, ethical language and thought, debates surrounding the significant ideas of conscience and free will, the influence on ethical thought of developments in religious beliefs and the philosophy of religion.
 (2 hours written paper, 33.3% of the total A Level)

-Module 1: